TypeOracle/TypeOracle/README.md

 foxit_cooper.pdf: Figure9(d)

+### The way to reproduce

+1. copy all files from data to utility
+2. python draw_all.py (matplotlib is needed, pip install matplotlib)
+3. the result will show

 ## Vulnerabilities (Table 2)
 ### adobe reader

 All the PoCs that we found on Adobe Reader.

-First, turn on the page heap: .\gflags.exe /p /enable "C:\Program Files (x86)\Adobe\Acrobat Reader DC\Reader\AcroRd32.exe"
+1. turn on the page heap: .\gflags.exe /p /enable "C:\Program Files (x86)\Adobe\Acrobat Reader DC\Reader\AcroRd32.exe"

-Then, add poc's folder into Adobe's trust path.
+2. add poc's folder into Adobe's trust path.
 Edit->Preferences->Security(Enhanced)->Add Folder Path

+3. open the pdf and adobe reader will crash or halt (sometimes you need to close dialog)

 ### foxit reader

 All the PoCs that we found on Foxit Reader.

-First, turn on the page heap: .\gflags.exe /p /enable "C:\Program Files (x86)\Foxit Software\Foxit Reader\FoxitReader.exe"
+1. turn on the page heap: .\gflags.exe /p /enable "C:\Program Files (x86)\Foxit Software\Foxit Reader\FoxitReader.exe"

+2. open foxit reader and use windbg to attach it

+3. open the pdf and windbg will catch the exception (sometimes you need to close dialog)

 # Utility